Tomato and chilli chutney, or hot tomato chutney, is a versatile condiment made using ripe tomatoes and spices and is suitable for long storage.

 Ways to use chutney

-- Your spicy tomato chutney will make a tasty addition to a cheeseboard.
+- Your spicy tomato chutney will make a tasty addition to a cheeseboard, or vegetarian charcuterie board.

 - It will add a kick to other sandwich ingredients.